winglang/winglibs/websocket/README.md

-## Wing WebSocket Support
+## Wing WebSockets Support

-This library allows you to create WebSocket using Wing.
+This library enables you to create WebSockets using Wing.

+WebSockets offer a persistent, bidirectional communication channel between a client and a server, facilitating real-time, low-latency communication.

+By incorporating WebSockets through the Wing library, developers can enhance the interactivity and responsiveness of their applications, delivering a more engaging user experience.
+Whether you're building a real-time chat application or a collaborative tool, understanding and implementing WebSockets with Wing can significantly elevate your web development projects.

 ## Installation